flutter/website/src/get-started/flutter-for/ios-devs.md

 Flutter and SwiftUI code describes how the UI looks and works.
 Developers call this type of code a _declarative framework_.

-In SwiftUI, you use **_views_** to represent parts of your app's UI, and you can provide modifiers that are used to configure those views.
+SwiftUI represents UI components as _views_.
+You can configure views using _modifiers_.

 <img src="/assets/images/docs/get-started/ios/swiftui-modifiers.png" alt="SwiftUI Text view uses a padding modifier">

+Flutter represents UI components as _widgets_.
-Flutter is similar in that it uses **_widgets_** to represent parts of your app's UI.
-Both views and widgets are immutable, meaning they only exist until they need to be changed.
+Both views and widgets only exist until they need to be changed.
+These languages call this property _immutability_.
-Additionally, both SwiftUI and Flutter are designed to use composition rather than inheritance.
+Additionally, SwiftUI and Flutter relate classes using composition, rather than inheritance.
 However, Flutter uses individual widget classes for many aspects of the UI.
 This means that properties that might normally be represented as modifiers in SwiftUI are instead represented as separate widgets in Flutter.